The Worst Ones: Production

 Akoka and Gueret had previously made a short film, Chasse Royale, dealing with the practice of film casting.
 After that, they decided to create a story about film production.

 Release

-The Worst Ones premiered 22 May at the 2022 Cannes Film Festival, where it won the Prix Un Certain Regard.
+The Worst Ones premiered 22 May at the 2022 Cannes Film Festival, where it won the Un Certain Regard Award.
 It was theatrically released in France on 7 December 2022 by Pyramide Distribution.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 9 reviews, with an average rating of 7.8/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 27 reviews, with an average rating of 7.5/10.
+Metacritic assigned the film a weighted average score of 76 out of 100, based on 5 critics, indicating "generally favorable reviews".